-All of my dogs have been tested for congenital and non-congenital eye diseases and have been declared free of them.
+Many of my dogs have been tested for congenital and non-congenital eye diseases and have been declared free of them.

 At the end of the 19th century the Bedlington Terrier was described by Desmond Morris, writing in Dogs a Dictionary of Dog Breeds, as

 Ausbed Bedlington Terriers were featured on the ABC Pet Show